Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

 \subsection{Parameter space scan}

-The parameters relevant to our analysis are the higgsino mass parameter $\mu$, the gaugino mass parameters $M_{1,2,3}$, the ratio of vacuum expectation value (vev) of the two Higgs doublets, $\tan\beta$, the pseudoscalar mass parameter $M_{A}$, the trilinear couplings of the third generation squarks $A_{t,b}$ ($A_{t}$ and $A_{b}$ has been varied independently), and the masses of all three generation of squarks $M_{\tilde{u}_{1},\tilde{d}_{1},\tilde{Q}_{1}},M_{\tilde{u}_{2},\tilde{d}_{2},\tilde{Q}_{2}}~{\rm and}~M_{\tilde{Q}_{3},\tilde{u}_{3},\tilde{d}_{3}}$.
-We would like to note here that all the first and third generation squark masses have been independently varied and the second generation squark masses have been set equal to their first generation counterpart.
+The parameters relevant to our analysis are the higgsino mass parameter $\mu$, the gaugino mass parameters $M_{1,2,3}$, the ratio of vacuum expectation values (vevs) of the two Higgs doublet $\tan\beta$, the pseudoscalar mass parameter $M_{A}$, the trilinear couplings of the third generation squarks $A_{t,b}$ ($A_{t}$ and $A_{b}$ has been varied independently), and the masses of all three generation of squarks $M_{\tilde{u}_{1},\tilde{d}_{1},\tilde{Q}_{1}},M_{\tilde{u}_{2},\tilde{d}_{2},\tilde{Q}_{2}}~{\rm and}~M_{\tilde{Q}_{3},\tilde{u}_{3},\tilde{d}_{3}}$.
+Here we would like to note that all the first and third generation squark masses have been independently varied and the second generation squark masses have been set equal to their first generation counterparts.
 The masses of all three generations of sleptons have been fixed at a value of 2 TeV.
-We would like to mention that $M_{1}$ and $M_{2}$ have been restricted above $600~\rm{GeV}$ in order to exclude the possibility of heavy Higgs decaying into electroweak gauginos.
+We would also like to mention that $M_{1}$ and $M_{2}$ have been restricted above $600~\rm{GeV}$ in order to exclude the possibility of heavy Higgs decaying into electroweak gauginos.
 These decays will be considered in detail in Section~\ref{sec:IV}.
+We vary $A_{t}$, squark mass parameters and $\mu$ over a wide range in order to maximize the number of parameter space points, with $M_{h}$ in the correct Higgs mass region (discussed in Sec.~\ref{light_higgs_mass}).
+Since we also analyzed the effect of direct heavy Higgs searches on our parameter space in the later sections, we have considered $M_A \lesssim 1 ~{\rm TeV}$ as the heavy Higgs production cross-section becomes quite small for heavy Higgs masses $\sim$ 1 TeV, for a $\sqrt{s} =$ 14 TeV collider.

-The input parameters are varied over the following ranges with flat prior:
+The input parameters are randomly varied over the following ranges: